 Dr. Apps concluded that grizzly bears, wolves, wolverines, fishers, lynx, and caribou already have lost between 7% and 47% of their available habitat in the Peace Region.
 If future projected growth, including Site C, occurs, this loss will increase to between 11% and 55%, depending on the species.

 This loss of habitat due to development and reservoirs threatens the long-term stability and viability of these wildlife populations.

-The project is currently being reviewed in a joint federal and provincial environmental assessment process, in which Y2Y and our partners are involved.
+The project is currently being reviewed in a joint federal and provincial environmental assessment process, in which(see Clayton Apps Report above).

 On January 28th, 2013 BC Hydro submitted its environmental impact statement (EIS) to the federal and provincial review bodies as their part of the process.
 The public commented on the EIS between February 3rd to April 4th, 2013.
 Please read the comments Y2Y submitted as our part of that process.

 A three person panel, appointed by the Canadian federal and BC provincial governments, is assessing the dam’s merits.
 This panel is currently holding public hearings into the dam and its impacts.

 - Write a letter to decision-makers by .

 - Get involved in the campaign by contacting Y2Y's partners, the Peace Valley Environment Association, Sierra Club BC, Treaty 8 Tribal Association, West Moberly First Nations, the Wilderness Committee, the David Suzuki Foundation, and the Pembina Institute.